reflex-dev/reflex-web/docs/library/overlay/dropdownmenu.md

 ## Events when the Dropdown Menu opens or closes

-The `on_open_change` event, from the `dropdown_menu.root`, is called when the `open` state of the dropdown menu changes.
+The `on_open_change` event, from the `menu.root`, is called when the `open` state of the dropdown menu changes.
 It is used in conjunction with the `open` prop, which is passed to the event handler.

 ```python demo exec
 class DropdownMenuState(rx.State):